telerik/kendo-react-layout/docs/tabstrip/index.md

 The Kendo UI Tabstrip displays a collection of tabs with associated content, which allow the user to switch between different views inside a single component.

-The Tabstrip is part of the Layout `npm` package of the Kendo UI suite for React.
+The Tabstrip is part of the [kendo-react-layout npm package](https://www.npmjs.com/package/@telerik/kendo-react-layout).

 **Figure 1: A template of the Kendo UI Tabstrip**